NoteSpaceTeam/NoteSpace/README.md

 ---

-**NoteSpace** is a collaborative web platform that bridges the gap between real-time editors and version control systems.
-It combines Google Docs synchronous editing with GitHub inspired workspace organization, sharing, and version control.
+**NoteSpace** is a collaborative web platform that combines real-time collaboration with version control systems.
+It combines Google Docs' synchronous editing with GitHub's workspace organization, sharing, and version control.
 Users can collaborate on markdown-based documents in real time, organize them into workspaces and folders, track changes through commits, and share or clone public workspaces.

 https://github.com/user-attachments/assets/69e5a22a-5f9b-4df7-9259-e08b17472e30

 ## Key Features

 ### Real-Time Collaboration
 Edit the same document with multiple people at once.
-Changes sync instantly, even with concurrent edits, while keeping everyone in a consistent state.
+Changes sync instantly, even with concurrent edits, while keeping everyone in a consistent state, using the Fugue CRDT algorithm.

 ### Workspace Management
 Organize notes and documents into workspaces and folders, with workspace-based access control for shared collaboration.

 ### Markdown Support
 Write using markdown with live rendering.
-Supports common formatting for fast, clean note-taking and technical documentation, such as headers, list items, and more.
+Supports standard formatting for fast, clean note-taking and technical documentation, such as headers, list items, and more.

 ### Version Control
 Track changes, view past versions, and revert when needed using the built-in version control system.